-Before contacting us about a dog or cat that you are interested in meeting, please read our Adoption Contract.
-Our contract is meant to inform potential adopters about the basic care, handling and maintenance expectations that we have for all of our animals once adopted.
+Before contacting us about a dog or rabbit that you are interested in meeting, please read our Adoption Contract and Application.
+Our contract is meant to inform potential adopters about the basic care, handling and maintenance expectations we have for all of our animals once adopted.

 Please note that when we say we do not allow tethering of our dogs outside, we mean it.
-We do not want our rescues tied to ropes, chains, runs, leadlines or any other outdoor apparatus.
-It is our position that tethering a dog outside is dangerous; they have no way of escaping approaching stray animals, avoiding conflict from other wandering dogs or wildlife, they can hang themselves, break their limbs by becoming entangled, etc. Being tethered is no way to be kept, and it risks both the physical and mental well being of dogs.
+We do not want our rescues tied to ropes, chains, runs, lead lines or any other outdoor apparatus.
+It is our position that tethering a dog outside is dangerous; they have no way of escaping approaching stray animals or avoiding conflict from other wandering dogs or wildlife, and they can hang themselves or break their limbs by becoming entangled, etc. Being tethered is no way to be kept, and it risks both the physical and mental well being of dogs.
 We will not make exceptions.
-We give adoption preference to families that have secure, well maintained fencing, or to those who are willing to put up a fence prior to adoption finalization.
-If fencing is not an option, we certainly consider the activity level of the potential adopter- for instance if you walk, jog or hike each and every day with your dog- that is great.
+We give adoption preference to families and individuals who have secure, well-maintained fencing, or to those who are willing to put up a fence prior to adoption finalization.
+If fencing is not an option, we certainly consider the activity level of the potential adopter.
+For instance, if you walk, jog or hike each and every day with your dog, that is great.

-Then what will happen?
-Once you contact us with your “Yes, of course I agree to the adoption contract!”, then we will take your application (which takes less than five minutes to complete) and we will call you promptly to have a conversation about what you are looking for in a canine companion.
+We will then take your application (which takes less than five minutes to complete) and will call you promptly to have a conversation about what you are looking for in a canine companion.
 This is our questionnaire, and it’s where you get to tell us more about what kind of dog would fit into your home, and we get to tell you more about the dogs we have waiting for their new families.

-After this is completed, you can schedule a meet and greet where you meet our dogs.
-Some people like to do the mandatory home visit (another painless, quick, in-your-home conversation) where you have an opportunity to help you plan the adoptees transition.
-We can suggest tools and tricks that aid in the potential for adoption success and ease of transition and we can also help you pinpoint ways to better accommodate the dog that you are interested in.
+After this is completed, you can schedule a meet and greet with our dogs.
+There is a mandatory home visit (another painless, quick, in-your-home conversation), which provides an opportunity for us to help plan the adoptee's transition.
+We can suggest tools and tricks that aid in the potential for adoption success and ease of transition, and we can also help you pinpoint ways to better accommodate the dog that you are interested in.
 Common questions we hear during the home visit are: “is my fence tall enough?” and “is this a good place to put the crate?” or do you think we should put a baby gate up here?”
-It’s also a time to talk about ideas about how to transition your dog, if you already have one, into coexisting with a new canine friend.
-At the meet and greet you would bring the dog that already lives with you (if you have one) and we would pack walk the dogs together to see if they like one another.
+The home visit is also a good time to discuss ideas about how to transition your current dog, if you already have one, into coexisting with a new canine friend.
+At the meet and greet you would bring the dog who already lives with you, and we would pack walk the dogs together to see if they like one another.
 We never leave you to handle the process alone, because we want to set you ALL up for success!

-After the home visit is approved and meet and greet has been done (in which ever order you prefer) you can choose to take the dog home for slumber party to try it out.
-We allow this opportunity so that you can take some additional time to get to know the dog, so your dog can get to know him/her- so that you are making an informed decision.
+After the home visit is approved and the meet and greet has been done (in whichever order you prefer), you can choose to take the dog home for a slumber party to try things out.
+We allow this opportunity so you can take some additional time to get to know the dog, and so your current dog can get to know him or her as well, allowing you to make an informed decision.
 Usually a week is granted for this, and during that period of time you can determine whether or not you are in love.
-Finalizing or returning the dog promptly to us is the last step.
+Finalizing the adoption or returning the dog promptly to us is the last step.